SAIS-S2S-Technology/Roadmap/README.md

 If you are a **SAIS student**, please refer to the [student section] of the raodmap.

+We understand that our partners' time is precious.
+We prioritize accordingly and provide a streamlined communications process.
 For additional information on our partnerships, please refer to the [partnership section] of the roadmap.

 We greatly appreciate that you are taking the time to learn about us and hope that this information is useful to you.